-A customs union of countries does two main things: it removes tariffs – duties paid on particular imports or exports – between members and it sets up a common external tariff to non-members.
+A customs union between countries does two main things: it removes tariffs – duties paid on particular imports or exports – between members and it sets up a common external tariff to non-members.
 The common external tariff means that, generally, the same tariff is charged wherever a member imports goods from outside the customs union.

 There are currently 16 customs unions notified at the World Trade Organization.
 Each has a common external tariff which covers the majority of trade, but most have exceptions.
-For example, where the EU’s Customs Union covers all goods, the South American customs union MERCOSUR (which includes Argentina, Brazil and Uruguay) does not cover motor vehicles and sugar and Turkey’s customs union with the EU does not cover primary agricultural goods and coal and steel products.
+For example, where the EU’s customs union covers all goods, the South American customs union MERCOSUR (which includes Argentina, Brazil and Uruguay) does not cover motor vehicles and sugar and Turkey’s customs union with the EU does not cover primary agricultural goods and coal and steel products.

 A customs union on its own is irrelevant to services (services don’t have tariffs).